rithsokheng/C-Programming-and-Memory-Management-Lecture/README.md

 # C Programming and Memory Management

-> A structured, GitHub-ready course repository based on the comprehensive lecture **“C Programming and Memory Management - Full Course”**.
-> Each chapter has its own folder containing complete lecture notes and a standalone, compilable C code reference file.

 ## Course Overview

 The course uses C as a practical way to understand how programs interact with memory.
 The main progression is: